formlio/forml/docs/workflow/actor.rst

 .. important::
     ForML doesn't care neither about the particular internal processing functionality of any actors nor the actual types and formats of the :ref:`data passed between them <io-payload>`.
-    All that ForML deals with is the actor interconnection within the overall :doc:`flow topology
+    All that ForML deals with is the actor interconnection within the overall :ref:`flow topology
     <topology>` - responsibility for their logical and functional compatibility is solely in
     hands of the implementor.